amehi0index/Socially/README.md

 ## Description

-"NotReddit" is a serverless post-comment application that allows:
+"Socially (NotReddit)" is a serverless post-comment application that allows:

 - Guest users to read existing posts and comments.
 - Registered users to read, add, update, and delete posts and comments.